Bartixxx32/Opflashcontrol-app/README.md

 # OnePlus Flash Control

-OnePlus Flash Control is an Android application that allows users to precisely control the brightness of the dual-tone LED flash on OnePlus devices.
-This app provides a user-friendly interface for adjusting master brightness, as well as individual control of the white and yellow LEDs.
-It leverages root access to modify system-level files for controlling the LED behavior.
+OnePlus Flash Control is an Android application designed specifically for rooted OnePlus devices, providing users with precise control over the brightness of the dual-tone and quad-tone LED flashes.
+The app offers a user-friendly interface to easily adjust the master brightness and independently control the brightness of the white, yellow, and additional LEDs (for quad-tone setups).

+By leveraging root access, the app allows direct modification of system-level files to control the LED behavior, enabling a customized and enhanced flashlight experience on your OnePlus device.

 ## Features